matteobarbera/mavlab_wiki_fork/home.md

  * Our [[robots]] or call 'em airframes if you like
  * [[drone-delfly-nimble]]

-# More
+# Work to be done

- * Previously, [the wiki was hosted here](https://svn.lr.tudelft.nl/trac/MAVLAB/).
+Previously, [the wiki was hosted here](https://svn.lr.tudelft.nl/trac/MAVLAB/).
 Quite some info is not transferred yet.
 If you have a spare minute take some text and transfer it over here, very appropriated.